 MTH 098 Elementary Algebra (4 Credit hours - Developmental) This course is a review of the fundamental arithmetic and algebra operations.
 The topics include the numbers of ordinary arithmetic and their properties; integers and rational numbers; the solving of equations; polynomials and factoring; and an introduction to systems of equations and graphs.
 The class meets 4 periods per week for one semester and includes a laboratory session.
 This course does not meet the Mathematics General Education Requirement.
-Prerequisite: MTH 090 with a grade of C or higher or appropriate Accuplacer placement score.
+Prerequisite: Appropriate Accuplacer placement score.

-MTH 099 Support for Intermediate College Algebra (1 Credit hour -Developmental) This Learning Support course provides corequisite support in mathematics for students enrolled in MTH 100.
+MTH 099 Support for Intermediate College Algebra (1 Credit hour Developmental) This Learning Support course provides corequisite support in mathematics for students enrolled in MTH 100.
 The material covered in this course is parallel to and supportive of the material taught in MTH 100.
 Emphasis is placed on providing students with additional academic and noncognitive support with the goal of success in the students' paired MTH 100 class.
 This course does not apply toward the general core requirement for mathematics.
 Prerequisite: Qualifying ACT mathematics score (SAT equivalent); Appropriate mathematics ACCUPLACER score; or successful completion of MTH 098 Elementary Algebra.
 Corequisite: MTH 100 Intermediate College Algebra.
 Prerequisite: appropriate mathematics Accuplacer placement score or MTH 098(note: MTH0 99 is required for students completing MTH 098).